Paiwan people: Shamanism

 Shamanism has been described as an important part of Paiwan culture.
-Paiwan shamanism is traditionally seen as being inherited by blood-line.
+Paiwan shamanism is traditionally seen as being inherited by bloodline.
 However, a decline in the number of Paiwan shamans has raised concerns that traditional rituals might be lost; and has led to the founding of a shamanism school to pass on the rituals to a new generation.

 Christianity

-Thousands of Paiwan people in Taiwan converted to Christianity in the late 1940s and 1950s, sometimes whole villages.
-Today the Presbyterian church in Taiwan claims 14,900 Paiwan members, meeting in 96 congregations.
+Thousands of Paiwan people in Taiwan converted to Christianity in the late 1940s and 1950s.
+Today, the Presbyterian church in Taiwan reports 14,900 Paiwan members, meeting in 96 congregations.
 The New Testament has been translated into Paiwan.
-The Catholic Church is also very active.
-The number of young people attending though is falling.
+The Catholic Church is also very active, though the number of young people attending is falling.

 Heritage

 In May 2015, two Paiwan totem poles were listed as ROC national treasures by the Bureau of Cultural Heritage under the Ministry of Culture.
 Both of these artifacts were acquired by the National Taiwan University during the Japanese colonial period (1895–1945).
 They were submitted for national treasure listing earlier in 2015.

-The Paiwan language is one of Taiwan's 42 indigenous tongues and dialects, being one of nine that are listed as vulnerable on the UNESCO atlas of endangered languages.
+The Paiwan language is one of Taiwan's 42 Indigenous tongues and dialects, and one of nine that are listed as vulnerable on the UNESCO atlas of endangered languages.